 On May 13, 1997, the Board of Commissioners adopted Ordinance No. 97-17, which created the Children's Services Advisory Committee (formerly known as the Children's Services Network).
-On May 17, 2022, the Board of County Commissioners adopted Ordinance No. 2022-007, which revised the Children's Services Advisory Committee portion of the Indian River County Code of Ordinances.
 This ordinance provides the guidelines for funding Children's Services agencies.
 Some additional rules and guidelines are provided by this policy relating to reimbursable expenditures for outside agencies.
 In the event of a conflict between this policy and the ordinance, the ordinance will supersede.
-The executive office director provides support for the Children's Services Advisory Committee consistent with the operating procedures set forth in the procedure handbook adopted by the Board of County Commissioners.
-The Office of Management & Budget reviews all requests for reimbursement.
+The Human Services Department administers the Children's Services network, and thus sets policies for these agencies.
+However, the Office of Management & Budget reviews all requests for reimbursement.
 Proper documentation of expenses is required as outlined in the policy for nonprofit agencies.
-Additionally, these expenses will be reviewed to ensure they were incurred in order to provide the program approved by the Children's Services Advisory Committee and the Board of County Commissioners.
+Additionally, these expenses will be reviewed to ensure they were incurred in order to provide the program approved by the Children's Services Advisory Committee and the Board of Commissioners.